Original airdate: October 8th, 2015

 Steven: Aah, we're doomed!

-- Aliens Never Invented the Wheel: Given that Pearl has to explain what a wheel is to Peridot, either Homeworld technological development skipped over the wheel entirely, or it became obsolete there before Peridot was made.
+- Aliens Never Invented the Wheel: Given that Pearl has to explain what a wheel is to Peridot, either Homeworld technological development skipped over the wheel entirely, or it slipped into obsolesence before Peridot's time.

 - Arc Symbol: In addition to Pearl's space suit with the pink diamond symbol showing up again, Peridot's robot is octahedron (essentially a 3-D version of the diamond symbol) shaped, with a diamond shaped space so she can see outside when inside it.

 - Armor-Piercing Question: After Pearl claims she belongs to nobody, Peridot asks:Peridot: Then what are you for?

 - Artistic License: Steven's Cluster puppet looks nothing like what Peridot showed him, which she notes.